dcasota/m365-scripts/README.md

 As-a-code configuration challenges
 -

+Resource consumption usually is granted through groups.
+There are differences between Microsoft365 Groups, Distribution Groups, Security Groups and Mail-enabled Security Groups.
+With Microsoft 365 Groups, you can give a group of people access to a collection of shared resources.
+These resources include:
+- A shared Outlook inbox
+- A shared calendar
+- A SharePoint document library
+- A Planner
+- A OneNote notebook
+- Power BI
+- A Team (if the group was created from Teams)
+- Roadmap (if you have Project for the web)
+- Stream

 During tinkering, I've found out that the powershell implementations consist of issues.
 It's matrix of possibilites, but not all are working flawlessly.